 Planning for tenant dial plans

 To plan custom dial plans, follow these steps:

 Step 1 Decide whether a custom dial plan is needed to enhance the user dialing experience.
 Typically, the need for one would be to support non-E.164 dialing, such as extensions or abbreviated national dialing.

 Step 2 Determine whether tenant global or tenant user scoped dial plans are needed, or both.
 User scoped dial plans are needed if users have different local dialing requirements.

 Step 3 Identify valid number patterns for each required dial plan.
-Only the number patterns that are not defined in the service level country dial plans are required.
+Only the number patterns that are not defined in the service level country/region dial plans are required.